labgrid-project/labgrid/doc/configuration.rst

      flashimage: ../images/myusb.image

 Arguments:
-  - image (str): filename of the image to write to the remote usb storage
+  - image (str): optional, key in :ref:`images <labgrid-device-config-images>` containing the path of an image to write to the target

 OneWirePIODriver
 ~~~~~~~~~~~~~~~~